-Contact your school counselor to see if your school is participating in the BSU in the Schools program, and to ask about applying to the program.
+Contact your school counselor to see if your school is participating in the BSU College in the High School program, and to ask about applying to the program.
 Approval must be granted by your high school counselor and the instructor of each course prior to a determination of admission.

 You’ll receive a BSU student ID, allowing you to enjoy a number of privileges, such as:

 - On-campus and online access to the library, including book/materials check out